reflow-project/Node-red/README.md

 ![Event endpoint processing code](/screenshots/codenode.png?raw=true "Event endpoint processing code")

-As mentioned above, the output generate by running the script is in `MP-<name of Bonfire machine>.log`.
+As mentioned above, the output generate by running the script is in `MP-<name of Interfacer machine>.log`.